Logical connective

+Unlike in algebra, there are many symbols in use for each logical connective.
+The table "Logical connectives" shows examples.

-Common connectives include negation, disjunction, conjunction, and implication.
+Common connectives include negation, disjunction, conjunction, implication, and equivalence.
 In standard systems of classical logic, these connectives are interpreted as truth functions, though they receive a variety of alternative interpretations in nonclassical logics.
 Their classical interpretations are similar to the meanings of natural language expressions such as English "not", "or", "and", and "if", but not identical.
-Discrepancies between natural language connectives and those of classical logic have motivated nonclassical approaches to natural language meaning as well as approaches which pair a classical compositional semantics with a robust pragmatics.
+Discrepancies between natural language connectives and those of classical logic have motivated nonclassical approaches to natural language meaning.

-A logical connective is similar to, but not equivalent to, a syntax commonly used in programming languages called a conditional operator.

 Overview

-In formal languages, truth functions are represented by unambiguous symbols.
-This allows logical statements to not be understood in an ambiguous way.
+In formal languages, truth functions are denoted by fixed symbols, ensuring that well-formed statements have a single interpretation.
 These symbols are called logical connectives, logical operators, propositional operators, or, in classical logic, truth-functional connectives.
 For the rules which allow new well-formed formulas to be constructed by joining other well-formed formulas using truth-functional connectives, see well-formed formula.

 Logical connectives can be used to link zero or more statements, so one can speak about n-ary logical connectives.
 The boolean constants True and False can be thought of as zero-ary operators.
-Negation is a 1-ary connective, and so on.
+Negation is a unary connective, and so on.